 April: aggregate level preliminary ODA data for prior calendar year and forward spending plans for year +3;

 December: final detailed data including all individual project level data (CRS) for prior calendar year;

 OECD Official Development Assistance (ODA) Statistics: Introducing the grant equivalent

 In 2019, the grant equivalent system became the standard for measuring ODA.
 Although data on the grant equivalent measure were collected and published during a transition period from 2016 to 2018, in 2019 it became the standard: in April 2019, ODA headline figures applying this new standard were published for the first time, when the preliminary 2018 ODA statistics were released.
 Data on actual flows (i.e. disbursements and loan repayments) continue to be collected and published to ensure transparency.

-Beyond 2019, the DAC will continue to adjust its statistical systems to new realities and needs.
-Work will continue to make the reporting of private sector instruments and debt relief consistent with the new grant equivalent method.
-Work is also ongoing in relation to the methodology for updating the DAC List of ODA Recipients (e.g. on reinstating countries or territories on the List in case of catastrophic humanitarian crisis) and the methods for measuring the SDG focus of development co-operation (purpose codes, policy markers) in view of keeping the statistical classifications relevant and fit-for-purpose with the 2030 agenda.
+Beyond 2019, the DAC continued to adjust its statistical systems to new realities and needs.
+In 2020, the DAC agreed on a method for accounting debt relief on a grant equivalent basis.
+Work will continue to make the reporting of private sector instruments also consistent with the new grant equivalent method.
+Work is also ongoing in relation to the methods for measuring the SDG focus of development co-operation (SDG focus, purpose codes, policy markers) in view of keeping the statistical classifications relevant and fit-for-purpose with the 2030 agenda.

 The new statistical framework: